“Cabin crew, arm doors and cross-check.”

 But First, Why Should You Consider Working As An Aircrew?

-Let’s face it.
 Most people love to travel and go on holidays.
-If your job allows you to travel and shop in Milan and eat some dim sum in Hong Kong in the same month, it really sounds like a dream job.
-Well, this dream is not far from reality, as those are the perks of the job for cabin crew.
+If your job allows you to shop in Milan, savour dim sum in Hong Kong and soak in the Australian sunshine in the same month, it really sounds like a dream job.
+Well, this dream is not far from reality, as those are some of the perks of the job for cabin crew.

-Other than the free flights and travel opportunities, there are usually flight benefits for family and friends too.
-You also get to stay in overseas hotels and your food expenses are reimbursed.
+Other than the “free” flights and travel “opportunities” as part of your job, there are usually flight benefits for you and your family to take a real holiday.
+Of course, in the course of your work, you also get to stay in overseas hotels and have your food expenses reimbursed.

-But of course there are risks to the job (which will be elaborated later), but then again, most jobs have risks too.
+But, there are risks to the job (which will be elaborated later).
+Then again, many other jobs also come with risks – and you have to choose which risks you prefer to take.
 Even a deskbound worker can have a risk of overworking.

 How Much Can An SIA Aircrew Earn?

 According to Glassdoor, an SIA aircrew job is the most sought-after compared with other airline companies because of its higher pay.
-An SIA cabin crew earns an average of $3,585 per month all inclusive, in a poll of 262 salaries.
-Meanwhile, a Scoot crew earns around $3,000.
+An SIA cabin crew earns an estimated total pay range between $18,000–$54,000 per year as base pay.
+Meanwhile, Scoot crew members earn around $14,000 to $36,000 per year as base pay.

 The salary is given based on flight patterns and flying hours.
 The basic pay makes up about half of the total drawn salary, and the rest of the salary is counted by adding the various allowances.